+- Sex or perceived gender

+- Height- may compare to your own height

+- Race or National origin

+- Weight- estimated

+- o Build, such as slim, husky, fat, muscular, average

+- o Age-estimate

+- Hair- color, length, etc.

+- o Glasses

-- Sex or perceived gender - Height- may compare to your own height Race or National origin - Weight- estimated - o Build, such as slim, husky, fat, muscular, average Age-estimate - Hair- color, length, etc. Glasses - Clothing items such as a hat, description of shirt, coat, pants or skirt, shoes, socks, bag Facial hairclean shaven, beard, mustache, goatee, sideburns?
+- o Clothing items such as a hat, description of shirt, coat, pants or skirt, shoes, socks, bag

+- o Facial hair-clean shaven, beard, mustache, goatee, sideburns?

+- Eye color

+- o Facial features- try to describe forehead, eyebrows, eyes, nose, mouth, and chin

+- Complexion- skin tone, if skin is smooth or wrinkled, if there is acne, scarring, or redness

+- o Weapon

-- Eye color - Facial features- try to describe forehead, eyebrows, eyes, nose, mouth, and chin Complexion- skin tone, if skin is smooth or wrinkled, if there is acne, scarring, or redness Weapon - Anything else you may remember such as jewelry, tattoos, etc. - Describe the suspect's speech, such as low or high-pitched voice, raspy, slurred, or rapid, accents, a lisp, broken English, or other language used. - Gait- was the suspect moving quickly or slowly, was there a limp or something unusual you noticed while they were walking or running?
+- Anything else you may remember such as jewelry, tattoos, etc.

+- Describe the suspect's speech, such as low or high-pitched voice, raspy, slurred, or rapid, accents, a lisp, broken English, or other language used.

+- Gait- was the suspect moving quickly or slowly, was there a limp or something unusual you noticed while they were walking or running?